 And yes, that’s for unlimited calls in Australia, unlimited SMS and also unlimited international telephone calls to 10 different countries, which include the UK and the US.

 But if you really want to research all of your telephony needs, these are the guys to visit…

 Rates vary from state to state, from council to council and from one year to the next.
 So I won’t list them all here.
 But if you search Google for “average council rates” you will get an idea.
 But make sure you search the Australian one….

 I did compare my council tax back in the UK with my rates now that I’m here in Australia though, you might want to read that article and look at the comments…

 Clothing and small household items:

 The following three stores are amongst the most popular in Australia for what I used to know as “department stores”.
 So they are like a mix of John Lewis, Debenhams and Marks & Spencer’s, but if anything, a little downmarket.
 You can buy all sorts of stuff from these people and their websites now show pictures and prices….

 There are hundreds of insurance companies, all will require you to speak with them at length before they will quote you a price.
 We did, (well Mrs BobinOz did) and these are the companies we chose for our insurances.
 That doesn’t mean they are the best, but they were good enough for us and we haven’t been disappointed with the service we have received from any of them.

-This is one of Australia’s biggest electrical goods retailers, but more important than that, they have a good website….
+These are Australia’s biggest electrical goods retailers, but more important than that, they both have a good website….

 I’ve divided entertainment into 3 sections, alcohol, TV and going to the pub!
 Use these links to find the prices of alcohol and your digital TV package.